lkodinsson/MARS/Basic/PHB.md

 Attacks made by weapons with the nonlethal feature cause a creature to be given the unconscious condition instead of the dying condition when applicable.
 If nonlethal attacks bring a character to negative health equal to their maximum health, then they are given the dying condition.

 Damaging items or objects is done by making the relevant skill checks against a difficulty value based on the perceived difficulty to break that item or object (as determined by the Game Master).

-For example: breaking a door with an axe would be an athletics or martial check against an arbitrary difficulty value (if the door was made of wood, it would likely be easy).
+For example: breaking a door with an axe would be an Athletics or Martial check against an arbitrary difficulty value (if the door was made of wood, it would likely be easy).

+## Damage Types

+There are three main categories of damage types: *physical*, *elemental*, and *typeless*.

+The majority of damage is dealt as physical damage, which has three types: *blunt*, *piercing*, and *slashing*.
+Most sources of damage will deal one of these three types of damage.

+Most other damage is dealt as elemental damage.
+By default, all elemental damage bypasses damage reduction unless otherwise specified, or it is blocked.
+The types of elemental damage are: *arcane*, *cold*, *electric*, *fire*, *radiant*, and *void*.

+Any time a damage type is not listed as one of the physical or elemental damage types it can be considered typeless damage.
+Since typeless damage effectively has no type, it will always bypass all damage reduction.
+Typeless damage is very rare.

 # Effects

 The duration of any given effect is determined by the source of that effect.
 Usually this means that most effects are temporary.
 Unless otherwise specified by the source of the effect, or the effect itself, the effect is permanent.

 Temporary effects that alter your primary stats, do not also alter your resource stats.
-They only change stats that rely on rolling that primary stat.
+They only change derived stats that rely on rolling that primary stat.

 For example: A character with a strength of r12 is given an effect with alters their size, increasing their strength by +2.
 This results in a strength of r12+2, which changes their athletic, fortitude, and damage rolls, but it does not change their maximum health from 12 to 14.

-Permanent effects that alter your primary stats do alter your resource stats.
+Permanent effects that alter your primary stats, however, do alter your resource stats.

 #### Blind